brandon-levan/Fetch-Rewards-Coding-Exercise-Data-Analyst/README.md

 ## Second: Write a Query that Directly Answers a Predetermined Question from a Business Stakeholder

 You can find these SQL queries for this assignment requirement in the **[Requirement 2 Folder](https://github.com/brandon-levan/Fetch-Rewards-Coding-Exercise-Data-Analyst/blob/main/Requirement%202/Requirement_Two.sql)**.
 I've answered the six questions using only three queries.
-I've visualized the results below (which you can also find in the Requirements 2 folder.
+I've visualized the results below (which you can also find in the Requirement 2 folder.

 ## Third: Evaluate Data Quality Issues in the Data Provided